utep-cs-systems-courses/map-reduce-tpmccrary/README.md

 # Report
 #### Problems
 During this assignment I came across one problem.
-Initially, I tried opening all the files and stoting them in a list of type: `List[TextIOWrapper]`.
+Initially, I tried opening all the files and storing them in a list of type: `List[TextIOWrapper]`.
 Then, I would use the pymp `iterate()` function to iterate over the list and distrubt the work.
 However, for some reason, pymp could not iterate over a list of type `TextIOWrapper` and would just hang.
 I could not figure out why this was happening, but to solve this I instead iterated over a list of type: `List[str]`.
 This list held all the names of the .txt files.
 Therefore, the threads would get assigned a file name and they would open the file once the work was distributed and not before.</br>
-That being, the program is 100% working, and all words are found in the files.
+That being said, the program is 100% working, and all words are found in the files.
 #### Time to Complete
 This assignment took me around 6-8 hours to complete, including the write up.
 The aspect that took the longest was coding the logic for the parallel section and how the words should be counted.
 Initially, I was looking for the exact word match, until I realize I needed to ignore case, along with abbrevitions and punctuations.
 After realizing this, I was able to get the correct word count.
 #### Performance Measurements